Krishna-Gopal-Pathak/CyberSecurity/Android Hacking/Interview.md

 Rogue Wi-Fi Access Points: Setting up fake Wi-Fi hotspots to capture traffic from nearby devices.

 Proxy Servers: Using proxy servers to intercept and inspect traffic passing through them.

+**11. How would you test an Android app for authentication and authorization vulnerabilities?**
+- Test for weak authentication methods, improper session management, password policies, and authorization flaws to identify vulnerabilities.